NoorDevX/Portfolio/README.md

 ---

 ## Projects
-- **GUI Game in Java** – Interactive Flappy Bird Game & Multiplayer Pong
+- **GUI Game in Java** – Flappy Bird GUI: A playable version of Flappy Bird with interactive controls and real-time scoring.
+                       - Pong GUI: Classic Pong game with two-player controls and a responsive GUI.
-- **Multiplayer Game in Java** – Real-time multiplayer Pong game & Trivia
+- **Multiplayer Game in Java** – Trivia Game: Interactive trivia game with real-time scoring and a countdown timer.